Information and Frequently Asked Questions

 Prospective students should contact the NDA Admissions Office to arrange a shadow day and/or an individual appointment with the Director of Enrollment.
 For more information about visiting NDA, click HERE to access our Experience NDA page.

 Yes.
 The gray uniform skirt is the “trademark” of the NDA uniform.
 Gray uniform pants are also acceptable as part of the uniform.
 Students must wear the official NDA uniform shirt.
 All uniform pieces must be purchased through SchoolBelles Uniform Store.
 Spirit wear can be purchased through the Spirit Shop on campus, the Bambootique.
 Spirit wear tops can be worn with the uniform skirt or pants every Friday (except any Friday when mass will be celebrated).
 Freshmen must purchase NDA gym shorts for PE class.

-The 2020-21 school year marks the 9th year of NDA’s 1:1 iPad program.
+The 2023-24 school year marks the 12th year of NDA’s 1:1 iPad program.
 Every student uses an iPad to enhance learning.
-Each new student must purchase an iPad through NDA prior to starting school.
-The iPad can be paid for in one full payment or can be billed over 10 months through the FACTS system.
+Each new student must lease an iPad package through NDA prior to starting school.
+An annual technology fee will be assessed to each student, and families will pay this fee as a part of tuition-either in one full payment or billed over 10 months through the FACTS system.
 Technology has become increasingly integrated into the NDA curriculum, and students have many opportunities to use their technology skills in other classes.

 **It is possible that other sports will not cut players.
 These decisions are made at the time of tryouts.
 You can access our Athletics page HERE.